 - Enter your initial set of keywords.
 A minimum of 5 keywords are required.

 - Add the keywords that are relevant by clicking the Add button next to each keyword.

-- Use the Grade My Buyer's Interests button to grade your keywords.
+Use the Grade My Buyer's Interests button to grade your keywords.
 You should have no more than 40% problematic words.
-Problematic can mean one of two things:
+Problematic can mean one of two things.

 - The keyword occurs in a large quantity of documents, and almost always occurs alone rather than next to other keywords in your profile.
 If you still think this is a strong keyword, try adding additional words to it to make it less generic.

-- The keyword occurs in a small or inconsequential quantity of documents - in general it is OK to leave these.
+- The keyword occurs in a small or inconsequential quantity of documents: In general it is OK to leave these.

 Consider the titles of your initial points of contact, your buyers and your decision makers at your current and target accounts as you complete this section.
-The primary contacts for recently closed deals is a good place to start.
+The primary contacts for recently closed deals are a good place to start.

-There are two ways you can enter in titles:
+There are two ways you can enter in titles.

 - Type a title keyword (for example, Digital Marketing) and then select the appropriate seniority modifiers (for example, Chief, VP/SVP) as appropriate from the Want others like this? menu that appears.
 Demandbase will find all titles that include both the keyword and selected seniority modifiers.

 - Enter a specific title (for example, Supply Chain Architect).
 In this case, Demandbase finds titles that include the keywords you provided.

 List 25 - 100 current, strong customers.
 These should be the kind of customers you want more of.
 You can enter your customers in two ways: one by one or using bulk import.

 - Enter the associated company name or company website domain (for example, Demandbase.com).